Potter's Pygmy Angelfish

 • Water Movement: Any - While they enjoy brisk water movement, they like a calmer area with a lower flow in areas where they graze.

-• Water Region: Bottom - Generally they are found in rocks and crevices in the ocean, in the aquarium they will go anywhere.
+• Water Region: Bottom – Generally they are found in rocks and crevices in the ocean.
+In the aquarium they will inhabit the bottom and then go anywhere once they are comfortable.

 Social Behaviors